NREL/Wattile/README.md

 #### buildings_processing.py

 * Contains functions for data manipulation and cleaning.
 (Same file is used for both Quantile Regression and ML methods)
-* File path specified at top of entry_point_building.py
+* Directory path specified in configs.json

 #### holidays.json